programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ## Authoring and Editing
 In our workflow, there are **two parts** to authoring on or editing your website:

-**Create a new "branch", and create/edit your post/page there.** A branch is a copy of the website's files, where you can create new posts or change existing pages without these changes showing up on the public website until you're ready for them to be seen.
+**Create a new "branch" and create/edit your post/page there.** A branch is a copy of the website's files, where you can create new posts or change existing pages without these changes showing up on the public website until you're ready for them to be seen.
 Working in a branch also allows multiple people to be working on different posts (or changes to the site; GitHub doesn't differentiate in how it handles your writing a post vs. coding a new technical functionality) at the same time.
 A repo can (and often does) have multiple branches at any one time.

 **"Merge" (move) your work back to the repo's default branch, which makes your work show up on the website**.
 The default branch is the copy of the website files from which we've told GitHub Pages to build our website.
 "Merging" means moving any changes/additions you've made in your new branch to another branch (in our case, back to the gh-pages branch from which the site runs).

-The previous Jekyll lesson had a section on [how to create and edit posts and pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-), so we'll refer you there for the bulk of how to blog[^7], and just describe changes to those instructions that allow your site to better function as a collaborative blog.
+The previous Jekyll lesson had a section on [how to create and edit posts and pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-), so we'll refer you there for the bulk of how to blog[^7] and just describe changes to those instructions that allow your site to better function as a collaborative blog.
 The key differences from the last lesson are: the use of branches authoring and editing on the GitHub.com website (i.e. in your browser) rather than locally (in your computer's file system) several changes to post front matter